Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 (6) Energy conservation

-Also, we regularly conduct meetings of environmental and safety division supervisors, which are attended by safety management supervisors from each business site and members of the Responsible Care Division (“RC Division”) of the Assessment Headquarters.
+Also, we regularly conduct meetings of environmental and safety division supervisors, which are attended by safety management supervisors from each business site and members of the Responsible Care Center (“RC Center”) of the Safety and Quality Assurance Headquarters.
 In these meetings, members share information and discuss RC-related problems such as occupational health and safety, process safety and disaster prevention, and environmental conservation, as well as the content of revisions to laws and regulations such as the Industrial Safety and Health Act.
-In addition, at special meetings and RC audits, members confirm and discuss progress and issues concerning the RC Fiscal Activity Plan, including occupational health and safety, which each business site formulates.
+In addition, during considerations of major issues, members confirm and discuss progress and issues concerning the RC Yearly Activity Plan, including occupational health and safety, which each business site formulates.

 Various councils led by partner companies (contractors) and the Environment and Safety Division have also been established at each business site to confirm and discuss all manner of policies to ensure safety.